Preface to Finding Awe and Wonder

 This book is an attempt to defend the unquantifiable in a digital world.

-Part 1 describes some of my more exotic experiences – from a modern Western point of view – such as witnessing shamanic magic in the cities and jungles of Indonesia, as well as bizarre incidents when unlikely premonitions and dreams came true.
-This part of the book then segues to the more easily relatable but profound feelings of love and affection.
+Part 1 describes some of my more exotic experiences – from a modern Western point of view – such as witnessing shamanic magic in the cities and jungles of Indonesia, as well as highly unlikely premonitions and dreams that came true.
+I then segue into the more easily relatable but profound feelings of love and affection.

-Part 2 focuses on a period of my life when I had drifted into existential crisis and details the gloriously stupid and unsuccessful ways that I tried to save myself, such as ultramarathoning up mountains, weeks long mind-numbing competitive meditation sessions, and horror-filled ayahuasca ceremonies.
-It also describes how encounters with awe and wonder propelled me out of the quagmire that was my life at the time, and why I now seek out those feelings.
+Part 2 focuses on a period of my life when I had drifted into a less-than-content and seemingly powerless life and details the gloriously stupid and unsuccessful ways that I tried to extricate myself, such as via ultramarathoning, weeks-long meditation sessions, and horror-filled ayahuasca ceremonies.
+Finally, I describe how encounters with awe and wonder propelled me out of the quagmire that was my life at the time, and why I now seek out those feelings.

-Fortunately, anybody can access feelings of awe and wonder: if I can, anyone can.
+One final word of advice before I begin my stories: anybody can access the feelings – the primordial rapture – of awe and wonder.
+Certainly, if I can, anyone can.
 I’m just an ordinary fellow with the extraordinary luck of being alive in a land of opportunity, grateful just to have been born.
-In fact, the odds that any of us exist at all are so astronomically small, and the mysteries of the universe so mind-boggling infinite, that it’s an enigma to me why awe and wonder aren’t baseline states of every living creature.
+In fact, the odds that any of us exist at all are so astronomically small, and the mysteries of the universe so mind-bogglingly infinite, that it’s an enigma to me why awe isn’t a baseline state of every living creature.